Child Survivors' Association of Great Britain-AJR

 Founded in 1995, the CSAGB-AJR is a self-support group for child survivors of the Holocaust and their partners.
 Membership is open to those of Jewish heritage who lived under Nazi occupation during the period Sept 1939 - 1945 and who were sixteen years and under at the end of WWII.
 Our membership includes children who survived in ghettos, in hiding, on the run and in camps.
 They were born in places as far apart as Antwerp, Berlin, Krakow and Kiev.
 In 2007 the CSAGB became a special interest group of the AJR.

 World Federation of Jewish Child Survivors of the Holocaust and descendants

 The CSAGB-AJR is a member of the World Federation and has two representatives sitting on its Governing Body.
-Five of our members attended the 2012 conference in Cleveland, Ohio.
+Ten of our members attended the 2014 conference held in Berlin.

 European Association of Jewish survivors of the Holocaust

 The CSAGB-AJR is a member of the European Association which includes large groups based in areas formerly behind the Iron Curtain.
 The President of this organisation represents our interests on the Claims Conference.

 In addition to offering our membership emotional support, we run a series of cultural and social activities throughout the year.
 Over the past 12 months, these included a talk by Dr. Helen Fry the author of the M Room and a meeting with Japanese journalist, Takayasu Ogura who wrote an article about Child Survivors for the Japanese newspaper Mainichi.

 With increasing frequency, we are contacted by organisations interested in being in contact with Child Survivors.
 Several of our members were interviewed by a senior researcher at the University of Swansea for a comparative study of Holocaust Child Survivors now living in various countries round the world.